 The only element they both have in common is that both pancakes are ultra thin.

-Note on galettes: la galette de sarrasin is not to be confused with the puff pastry galette des rois (French king cake) served in France around Epiphany.
+Note on galettes: la galette de sarrasin is not to be confused with the puff pastry galette des rois (French kings cake) served in France around Epiphany.
 Both are unrelated.

 Are Galettes de Sarrasin from Brittany or Normandy?

 It's controversial in France.
-Ask a Breton and buckwheat pancakes are from Brittany, served with cider from Brittany; ask a Normand and they are from Normandy, served with Normandy cider!
+Ask a Breton and buckwheat pancakes are from Brittany, served with cider from Brittany; ask a Normand and they are from Normandy, served with Normandy cidre!

 Incidentally, see my crêperie suggestions in my article, 10 Reasons to Visit Honfleur, Normandy.

-Differences in French Buckwheat and Plain Flour in Brittany
+Differences in French Buckwheat and Plain Flour Galettes in Brittany

-They are, however, considered a speciality from Brittany.
+Buckwheat galettes, however, are considered a speciality from Brittany.
 They have 2 recipe variations based around the flour used.

-- In Haute-Bretagne, known as the pays de Breizh in the north, their galettes are traditionally made of 100% of buckwheat (sarrasin).
+- In Haute-Bretagne, known as the pays de Breizh in the north, their galettes are traditionally made of 100% buckwheat (sarrasin).
 French buckwheat pancakes are also known as "crêpe de blé noir".
+Literally 'black flour', it is indeed dark so don't be put off by its colour.
+The taste is typical.
+Although wheat or blé in it's name, it's nothing to do with wheat flour, as it's gluten free.

 - Further south, in Basse-Bretagne, they are made with a mixture of mainly buckwheat and up to 30% of white wheat flour (farine de froment or farine de blé).